ucsdmanorlab/PSSR2/docs/source/reference/models.rst

 models
 =======

-A repository of super-resolution models that conform to **PSSR** conventions.
+A repository of super-resolution models that conform to **PSSR2** conventions.

 Any `PyTorch <https://pytorch.org/>`_ based super-resolution model can be used in place of these if desired.